sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 #### 409

-Identity Provider Claim configuration already exists.
+Identity provider claim configuration already exists.

 #### 500

 Internal server error.
 ***

-## `Update an existing Identity Provider Claim`
+## `Update an existing identity provider claim`

-Create a new Identity Provider Claim for an Identity Provider on a Tenant.
+Create a new identity provider claim for an identity provider on a tenant.

 ### Request